emacs-mirror/emacs/mps/manual/source/topic/critical.rst

 Note that if the arena has been extended, the tract table becomes less simple, and this test may involved looking in more than one table.
 This will cause a considerable slow-down in garbage collection scanning.
-This is the reason that it's important to give a good estimate of the amount of address space you will ever occupy with objects when you initialize the arena.
+This is the reason that it's important to reserve an address space that is several times larger than (a good estimate of) your peak memory usage when you initialize a :term:`virtual memory arena`.

 The pointer might not even be in the arena (and so not in any tract).
 The first stage fix doesn't guarantee it.
 So we eliminate any pointers